tpark16/orgaextractor/README.md

 ### Running on Google Colab
 If you are not familiar with programming, you can easily use OrgaExtractor by uploading your own dataset [here](https://colab.research.google.com/github/tpark16/orgaextractor/blob/main/Orgaextractor.ipynb)

 It runs by executing all cells after you upload an image to colab's `test` folder.
 The result will be saved under `result` folder.
+Make sure that your dataset starts with "input", so it looks like "input_XXX".

 ### Running on source code